-If you are short options, showing a good profit and wondering if you should take it off on Friday, know that it is probably a good idea to close the position.
+If you are short options, showing a reasonable profit and wondering if you should take it off on Friday, know that it is probably a good idea to close the position.
 You are not going to get any big payoff holding it over the weekend.
-If you close your position and change your mind there is a good possibility of reentering the position on Monday around the same price for which you exited.
+If you close your position and change your mind, there is a good possibility of re-entering the position on Monday around the same price for which you exited.

 How Volatility Minimizes The Effect of Theta

 As we alluded to earlier, when discussing time decay over the weekend, volatility can negate the effects of Theta.
 One place this is apparent is over the weekend.
 Look at the volatility of the S&P 500, how it increases on Friday and decreases on Monday.

 Another way we can observe volatility's effect on time decay is during earnings.
 An option's price won't typically increase or decrease leading up to earnings as time passes.
 The reason for this is, volatility is also moving higher and offsetting time.